ASBrouwers/event-graph-inductive-miner/README.md

     - Version: 4.2.3
     - Edition: Community

+## Requirements

+In order to run this project, please ensure access to a running Neo4j 4.4.2 database, with the GDS and APOC libraries installed.
+To the database settings file, add the line `cypher.lenient_create_relationship = true`.

 ## How to Run

 In this section we provide the instructions on how to run the project using IntelliJ IDEA 2019.3.3.